sefunmi4/ethos/docs/quest-map.md

 The frontend uses these nodes and edges to build the quest graph.
 Nodes without an incoming edge become roots in the visualization.
 Dragging nodes in the graph view calls `linkPostToQuest` to create or update edges.

+## Map Graph view

+Boards may use a force-directed layout by setting their layout to `map-graph`.
+Quest pages pass this layout to their map board so users can freely drag nodes around.
+The map graph uses `react-force-graph` under the hood.